maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 *Figure 43 – PROTECT – OPNsense: Web redirect*

-13. Next will setup logging.
+**13. Next will setup logging.
 Navigate to System -\> Settings -\> Logging/targets.
-Click the red "+" on the right side of the screen to create a new destination.
+Click the red "+" on the right side of the screen to create a new destination.**

 ![](_images/44._OPNsense_-Syslog.png)

 *Figure 44 – PROTECT – OPNsense: *Syslog*

-14. Configure the following settings for log forwarding.
+**14. Configure the following settings for log forwarding.
 Use Figure 39 for choice selection for "Applications."
-Click "Save" when complete, and "Apply" to apply the configuration.
+Click "Save" when complete, and "Apply" to apply the configuration.**

 ![](_images/45._OPNsense_-_Firewall_Aliases_-_Ports_-_Remote_Administration.png)